BroadcomMFD/code4z/README.md

 [![GitHub issues](https://img.shields.io/github/issues-raw/eclipse/che-che4z-lsp-for-hlasm?style=flat-square)](https://github.com/eclipse/che-che4z-lsp-for-hlasm/issues)
 [![slack](https://img.shields.io/badge/chat-on%20Slack-blue?style=flat-square)](https://communityinviter.com/apps/che4z/code4z)

 HLASM Language Support is an extension that supports the High Level Assembler language.
-It provides code completion, highlighting and navigation features, shows mistakes in the source, and lets you trace how the conditional assembly is evaluated with a modern debugging experience.
+The extension provides code completion, highlighting and navigation features, shows mistakes in the source, and enables you to check how the conditional assembly is evaluated with a modern debugging experience.

 > How can we improve HLASM Language Support?
 [Let us know on our Git repository](https://github.com/eclipse/che-che4z-lsp-for-hlasm/issues)